PATRIZIA Child Therapy Augsburg

-In 2015, the Ziegelhof therapy centre was established in the Stadtbergen district of Augsburg.
+In 2015, the Ziegelhof therapy centre was established in the city of Stadtbergen (near Augsburg).
 Here, children and adolescents are treated curatively or therapeutically and cared for together with their families.
 In addition to conversational, ergotherapy and art therapies, the focus is on working with animals.

 “Independence and a self-determined life are of enormous value: We are happy to take important steps in this direction with the residents.”

 Constanze Egger, steward of the PATRIZIA Child Therapy Augsburg

 At the same time, young people with disabilities can live in the therapy centre: In cooperation with the PATRIZIA Foundation and other sponsors, five barrier-free apartments have been created.
 Here, the young people can be accompanied on their way to independence in the best possible way and, depending on their needs, can also be looked after and integrated into their careers.

 Children with whole body strength can fully relax during riding therapy on the Ziegelhof.
 Children with behavioural problems learn patience, calm and a sense of responsibility when dealing with animals.
 The following applies to all adolescents: The moments of happiness with animals are carefree hours that remain in the memory for a long time.
 Special attention is also paid to the siblings of seriously ill children in a therapy so that they do not feel neglected or even develop symptoms of illness themselves.